melahn/archive-extract/README.md

-# test-zip-slip
+# test-zip
-A project to test fixes for a zip slip vulnerability
+A project to test zip vulnerabilities